incoqnito/smart-component/README.md

 ```js
 <MyPureComponent style={{ width: '100%' }} />
 ```

-Rerendering every time its parent rerenders (or more often), because on every parent render a new object is beeing created (with the same content or key/value pairs but pointing at a different chunk of memory, so `oldProps.style === newProps.style` will return false) - resulting in your `PureComponent` thinking it received changed props every time its parent rerenders.
+It rerenders every time its parent rerenders (or more often), because on every parent render a new object is beeing created (with the same content or key/value pairs but pointing at a different chunk of memory, so `oldProps.style === newProps.style` will return false) - resulting in your `PureComponent` thinking it received changed props every time its parent rerenders.